Please ensure Javascript is enabled for purposes of website accessibility

 HOSPITALITY

-The Royal Hawaiian Luxury Collection Resort,
+The Royal Hawaiian, a Luxury Collection Resort,

 known as the "Pink Palace of the Pacific,"